rjp/thirdspace/docs/spec.md

 UA3 presents a simple HTTP interface for reading and posting messages, wholists and other functions.

 All content is in JSON format (Content-Type: application/json).
-Requests must be authenticated with HTTP authentication (see detailed spec for exceptions).
-Following a successful authentication attempt the server will return the "ua3session" cookie - you may use this cookie in lieu of the username / password combination for subsequent requests.
+Requests must be authenticated with HTTP authentication.

+Successful calls will get a 200 status code.
+Anything else will get a 500 and an error message returned as JSON.

 ## Some conventions